 - God is sovereign (he does what he pleases)

-- God is in charge of the clouds, the lighting, the wind (all of which were in abundance yesterday in Boca Raton).
+- God is in charge of the clouds, the lighting, the wind (all of which have been in abundance in Boca Raton of late).

 - God is active in history.